Mika412/AI4EU-RL-Trondheim/README.md

 ## Overview

-This is repository contains an implementation of the [Thesis ](https://fenix.tecnico.ulisboa.pt/cursos/meic-t/dissertacao/846778572212554) directed to the AI4EU platform.
+This is repository contains an implementation of [this](https://fenix.tecnico.ulisboa.pt/cursos/meic-t/dissertacao/846778572212554) thesis directed to the AI4EU platform.